cloudmesh-community/book/chapters/cloud/datacenter.md

   can be made more reliable, failure still can happen.
 Examples are

 * <https://www.zdnet.com/article/microsoft-south-central-u-s-datacenter-outage-takes-down-a-number-of-cloud-services/>
-* :question: find more examples
+* :o: find more examples

 Hence Data Center IaaS advantages include